VavrovKamarat/Frinx-docs/FRINX_Machine/User_Guide/frinx-machine_userguide.md

 ## Starting a workflow

+Initiate **Workflow UI**

+1. Open web browser
+2. Type localhost:5000

+Navigate to:

+* Metadata
+   * Workflow Defs

-Open **conductor-ui** at *host:5000 *and navigate to **_Metadata > Workflow Defs_**, there is a list of all available workflow definitions, choose one and switch to tab **_Input_**.
+There is a list of all available workflow definitions.
+Choose one and switch to tab **Input**:

 ![preview1](image_1.png)

 ### Input

 Workflows are supplied inputs by client when a new execution is triggered.

-Workflow input is a JSON payload that is available via ${workflow.input...} expressions.
+Workflow input is a JSON payload that is available via `${workflow.input...}` expressions.

-Each task in the workflow is given input based on the inputParameters template configured in workflow definition. inputParameters is a JSON fragment with value containing parameters for mapping values from input or output of a workflow or another task during the execution.
+Each task in the workflow is given input based on the inputParameters template configured in workflow definition.

+`inputParameters` is a JSON fragment with value containing parameters for mapping values from input or output of a workflow or another task during the execution.

 ### Start workflow

 Fill in JSON generated input fields.
 Input fields may contain default value or description provided in workflow definition.

-Press the button **_Execute workflow_** in order to start current workflow.
+Press the button **Execute workflow** in order to start current workflow.

-**Console log** provides status information about workflow execution.
+**Console log** section at the bottom provides status information about workflow execution.

 ![preview2](image_2.png)

-Executed workflows can be found at **_Executions_** tab in left menu.
+Executed workflows can be found at **Executions** tab on top of the collumn in menu on the left.

 ## Inspecting executed workflows

+Navigate to:

+* Executions
+   * All

-Navigate to **_Executions > All_**, where you are able to search and filter for specific workflows.
+Then, search and filter for specific workflows.

 After clicking on specific workflow, you are able to see its details including outputs as well as other information about current workflow.